 As plastic pots wholesale suppliers, we make sure that our plastic pots for plants are qualified products.
 Our full service has won compliments from customers all over the world.
 We can also provide free samples for testing.
 Contact us and let’s win more markets together.

 Every plant has its own requirements for the best time to transplant.
-It depends on the type of plant and where it comes from.
 You should grow most plants within two weeks.
-But some plants can wait a few weeks or months.
+But some plants may wait a few weeks or months.
+You should wait until after the last frost.
+Some varieties may need extra protection from freezing temperatures during this time.

+You can grow the plants asap if you live in a warm climate and want your plants to grow quickly.
 You should plant small annuals like marigolds, impatiens and petunias as soon as you can.
 These plants have a shallow root system and will not suffer from transplanting.
-You should plant these plants immediately after you move them from nursery pots.

 Cacti and succulents do well when you transplant them year-round.
 Because they have thickened stems that make them less susceptible to breakage than other plants.
-However, if you want to overwinter them indoors, you should wait until after their natural dormancy period has passed so they can establish new roots before being moved again.
+However, if you want to overwinter them indoors, you should wait until after their natural dormancy period has passed.
+So they can establish new roots before being moved again.

-Ceramic planters are a good choice.
-They have drainage holes which allow water to flow through the bottom.
+Ceramic planters have drainage holes which allow water to flow through the bottom.
 This prevents root diseases like root rot from taking hold.
-This is especially important if you live in an area prone to freezing temperatures or heavy snowfalls.
-Ceramic planters will keep your plants healthy and happy all winter long!
+This is especially important if your area is prone to freezing temperatures or heavy snowfalls.